 At the Department of Neurological Surgery, New York University Medical Center and Bellevue Hospital Center in New York, New York, Dr. Tessler served as Intern, progressed to Resident, and then became Chief Resident.
 Previously, Dr. Tessler worked at the University of Florida's Center for Neurobiological Sciences.
 He obtained certification in both Gamma Knife and Cyber Knife Radiosurgery.
-Dr. Tessler is the Executive Director of the Long Island Brain Tumor Center and a partner at Neurological Surgery, PC.
-In 2008, Dr. Tessler was appointed as Assistant Professor of Neurosurgery at NYU Medical Center.
-He is currently the Chief of Neurotrauma and the Chairman of the Neurosurgery Quality Improvement Committee at Winthrop University Hospital.
-Most recently, Dr. Tessler was elected as President of the Medical Staff for Mercy Medical Center.
+Dr. Tessler has served as the Executive Director of the Long Island Brain Tumor Center, President of the Nassau County Medical Society and as President of the Medical Staff of Mercy Medical Center.
+In 2008, Dr. Tessler was appointed as Assistant Professor of Neurosurgery at NYU Medical Center and was subsequently promoted to Clinical Associate Professor of Neurosurgery at NYU Grossman School of Medicine.
+He is currently the Chief of Neurosurgery and Chief of Neurotrauma at NYU Winthrop University Hospital.
 Dr. Tessler serves on the Medical Advisory Board of The Musella Foundation, Voice Against Brain Cancer, and the Aleh Foundation.

 Dr. Tessler serves as the New York Delegate to the Council of State Neurosurgical Societies and sits on the Board of the New York State Neurosurgical Society.
 He is a Police Surgeon and serves as President of the Surgeons Lodge of the Fraternal Order of Police, in addition to his appointment as Chief Surgeon for the New York State Fraternal Order of Police.
 Dr. Tessler is a member of the American Association of Neurological Surgeons, the New York Neurosurgical Society, and the Congress of Neurological Surgeons, as well as the AANS/CNS Joint Section on Tumors.